xicu/slotemextremus/README.md

 * Minimum contour area as percentage
 * Show timestamps
 * Use nanotime from capturerequest instead of system time
+* Show vertical lines with width threshold
+* Motion history: consider doing it weighted

 Big improvements:
 * Start tracking only after far from the frame
-* Try cv2.createBackgroundSubtractorMOG2 instead of the manual motion history
+* Try cv2.createBackgroundSubtractorMOG2 instead of manual background substraction
-* Load the motion history while in cooldown
 * Detect & track to a different thread, queue to communicate, and skip frames when queue grows
 * Better substract the background (there's a tail now when objects are large, maybe because of the motion history?
 But motion history reduces false positives...)